Yilden/portal/README.md

     Also known as the goo, hazard liquid, or toxic water.
 Providing penalty for your failure.

-  *Note: The tiles edge are still there, I'm currently trying to figure out the most efficient way possible to remove it.
+  *Note: The tile edges are still there, I'm currently trying to figure out the most efficient way possible to remove it.

 • Power
   > Chamberlock Platform